-Sponsored Mobility is a British term, contrasted with contest mobility, to refer to a method of identifying people at an early age for social advancement and sponsoring, or supporting, them as they prepare for their rise to the top and then guaranteeing them a comfortable position.
+Sponsored Mobility is a British term, contrasted with contest mobility, to refer to a method of identifying people at an early age for social advancement and sponsoring them as they prepare for their rise to the top and then guaranteeing them a comfortable position.
 Due to globalization in modern economies there is a great amount of Demand Mobility among occupations.
 Vertical Social Mobility is the transition of an individual from one position to another, situated at a different level.
 Horizontal Social Mobility is the transition of an individual from one position to another situated on the same level.

 Sponsored and Contest Mobility Revisited: An Examination of Britain and the USA Today, Harriet P. Morgan.